-iZettle Finds a True Partner in Customer Experience Innovation with UJET.
+iZettle Finds a True Partner in Customer Service Innovation with UJET.

 The financial technology (fintech) industry is brimming with opportunity — and intense competition — for companies innovating in the space.
 Providing a great technology product isn’t always enough for businesses to differentiate themselves in this crowded market.
-Fintech companies, to truly stand out, need to deliver a consistently outstanding experience to their customers, especially when they are seeking support.
+Fintech companies, to truly stand out, need to deliver a consistently outstanding customer service experience to their users.

 iZettle, a fintech company headquartered in Stockholm, Sweden, knows this well.
 The company started out to support small businesses seeking payment solutions, a group that larger financial institutions do not typically serve well.
 Today, iZettle offers a range of affordable tools to help small businesses get paid, sell smarter and grow their businesses.
 Its portable iZettle Reader, for instance, lets small businesses accept all credit cards and contactless payments from customers anywhere, anytime.
 The company also provides cash advances that help small businesses expand and grow, an electronic point of sale (EPOS) app tailored specifically for the hospitality industry, an e-commerce product that allows businesses to sell online, and more.